Justin-Data/SQL-Retail-Sales-Data-Exploration/README.md

 5) What is the year-over-year (YOY) growth for sales?
 6) What is the monthly sales for each year?
 7) What are the top selling products?
-8) What are the best performing categories based on sales?
+8) Which category performed the best in regards to sales for 2017?
 9) How is the total items sold distributed across the customer base?
 10) What is the total sales per region?
 11) What is the breakdown of sales and orders by state?